1967 Oregon State Beavers football team: UCLA

 Oregon State and UCLA met for the first time since 1958, the final year of the Pacific Coast Conference.
 The game pitted the Beavers against their former coach, Tommy Prothro, for the first time.
 The game was the third between Dee Andros and Prothro.
 Prothro had won the first two.
 The Bruins began the season by beating #3 Tennessee.
 They followed the win by beating Pittsburgh on the road by 32.
 Later in the season, they returned to Pennsylvania and beat Penn State by two.
-The Nittany Lions wound up tenth in the AP Poll; the loss to UCLA was their biggest loss of the year.
+The Nittany Lions wound up tenth in the AP poll; the loss to UCLA was their biggest loss of the year.

-The star for UCLA was quarterback Gary Beban, who went on to win the 1967 Heisman and Maxwell Trophies.
+The star for UCLA was quarterback Gary Beban, who went on to win the 1967 Heisman Trophy and Maxwell Award.
 He and their three All-Conference linemen were the biggest reasons the Bruins were averaging 31 points an outing, averaging victories over their opponents by more than 15 points a game.
 There was no All-Conference selection for kicker in 1967, but UCLA's Zenon Andrusyshyn almost certainly would have been the All-Conference selection.
 The Bruins’ bye week was the previous week, so UCLA had two weeks to prepare for the Beavers.
 Oddsmakers initially made the Bruins a 13-point favorite but gamblers loaded up on upset-minded Oregon State.
 At kickoff, the spread was a mere seven points.

 In the first quarter, the Beavers got the first break, when Oregon State's Jim Belcher came up with a fumbled punt at the UCLA 38.
 Two plays after Steve Preece scrambled for 35 yards, Bill Enyart bowled in from one yard out for a 7–0 lead.
 At the beginning of the second quarter, the Bruins stopped Enyart six inches from the end zone, but Enyart spun into the end zone.
 The referees ruled that Enyart's forward progress had been stopped and gave the ball to UCLA.
 On the ensuing drive, the Beavers' Bill Nelson jarred the ball loose from the Bruins' Rick Purdy.
 Oregon State's Jess Lewis recovered the fumble, but one of the officials had blown the play dead, while the ball was still in the air.
 The officials ultimately awarded the ball to UCLA, who drove 99 yards for a touchdown, knotting the score at seven.
 UCLA followed the touchdown with a 52-yard Andrusyshyn field goal.
 With less than two minutes left, the Bruins recovered a blocked Gary Houser punt at the Beaver 16.
 Oregon State's defense did not allow the Bruins a yard, but Andrushyn kicked a 33-yard field goal to give UCLA a 13–7 halftime lead.